SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

 - `splitTime` - The absolute time of the separation of both sources.
 The argument is an ISO time string, e.g. 2018-05-10T12:00:00Z or a year, e.g. 2018, which is the same as 2018-01-01T00:00:00.000Z.
-  `splitTime` can be used if the waveform archives are spread over several directories or harddisks.
+  `splitTime` can be used if the waveform archives are spread over several directories or hard disks.
 See also the :ref:`examples<rs_splitTime>`.

 The combined record stream may be nested allowing the configuration of a (theoretically) infinite number of archive streams.
 The URL syntax for a nested